Children and Karate

 Safe, after-school activity

 Many parents are just seeking a safe, wholesome, useful activity for their child to occupy some of their free time.
-These parents don't want their child to sit at home all evening, or want them to get involved in something that makes them set and follow through on goals.
+These parents don't want their child to sit at home all evening, they want them to get involved in something that makes them set and follow through on goals.
 Karate training will certainly help in that respect.

 A karate club can become a second home for many children.
 The relationships built between classmates and with an instructor can last a lifetime and have a huge positive impact on a child's life.